Table of Contents

 by Amy Hood

-plastic ones that look so junky, and the nice-looking wooden ones are
+hate the plastic ones that look so junky, and the nice-looking wooden ones are so expensive.

 by Elizabeth Roberts

-school system.
-The thought of placing Megan Rose on a bus, alone or
+by the school system.
+The thought of placing Megan Rose on a bus, alone or even with her

 by Sharon Miller